 Start by clicking company filings and then searching for the name of the lender or the name of the trust.
 Clicking on the identification number will return a list of documents filed by that lender or trust.
 The PSA may be uploaded on its own or included as part of a document such as a Prospectus.
 You can note the name and document number and then request a certified copy of the PSA from the SEC.
 A lawyer can help you understand this document and its implications.

 If you need help with a pooling agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.